spsforks/QB64-Wiki/END.md

 ## Example(s)

+## Example(s)
-*Example:* In QB64 you won't return to the IDE unless you are using it to run or edit the program module.
+ In QB64 you won't return to the IDE unless you are using it to run or edit the program module.

 ```vb